Oct 03, 2019

 • Slow adoption.
 Compared to the adoption of smart home automation systems or tracking technology in logistics, for example, IoMT has a slower penetration rate due to bigger complexity of the systems, privacy issues, long processes in this segment and higher level of responsibility involved.
 Hopefully, we will see development in this area in the foreseable future given what’s at stake.

 Looking for an experienced technology company to provide you with medical software development services?
 Contact Digiteum.
-We've been working with digital technology in healthcare for more than a decade and are looking forward to using our expertise and skills to contribute to this domain more.
+We’ve been working in healthcare software product development for more than a decade and are looking forward to using our expertise and skills to contribute to this domain more.

 Benefits of IoMT and Medical Software Development